-Following these guidelines can help you write the right demand letter for your situation in no time.
+Following these guidelines can help you quickly write the proper demand letter for your situation.

-Contract demand letters should include the names, addresses, phone numbers, and other relevant details of the parties.
-This should include your own contact information and that of any party to the contract, not just the breaching party.
-If there are additional parties to the contract, it may be appropriate to send a courtesy letter to these parties as well.
+Contract demand letters should include the parties’ names, addresses, phone numbers, and other relevant details.
+This should consist of your contact information and that of any party to the contract, not just the breaching party.
+If there are additional parties to the agreement, it may be appropriate to send a courtesy letter to these parties as well.

 Your breach of contract demand letter should list all of the pertinent details of the contract and how the other party breached that contract.
 Reference specific violated provisions to bolster your argument further and show you are serious.

-The party sending the letter should include their name and title, if applicable.
+If applicable, the party sending the letter should include their name and title.
 The letter should be signed at the bottom by the sending party.

 Notice of Breach: Possible Responses